tamoor008/Daraz-Profit-Calculator/README.md

 ## Usage

-1. Select a fulfillment type (FBM or FBD)
-2. Enter your order parameters:
+1. Enter your order parameters:
    - Category (type to search; auto-applies the commission but can be overridden)
    - Daraz Commission % (editable)
    - Payment Handling Fee %